 Depending on which veins are affected, symptoms can occur anywhere in the lower legs.
 Common symptoms in the leg include:

 - Swelling in the leg, ankle or foot

 Some people with superficial venous insufficiency develop varicose veins or spider veins.
 However, these may not always be visible due to the thickness or color of your skin, or the amount of fat under the skin.

 If this condition is left untreated, your symptoms can worsen.
-You may also develop complications such as:
+You may also develop serious complications that can greatly affect your quality of life such as: